AriFordsham/GHCWiki/records/overloaded-record-fields/simple.md

 Note that in this example it is important that we can update *both* fields at the same time---we could not change the fields one at a time, as the intermediate value would not be well typed.
-This type of update is suppoerted by standard Haskell records, but it is not supported by most other proposals, including ones that generate lenses.
+This type of update is supported by standard Haskell records, but it is not supported by most other proposals, including ones that generate lenses.